Ztein/slides/presentations/uppsala_uni_18_nov_2025/script.md

 MCP is attempting to be the 'HTTP of AI integrations' - a standard protocol that everyone can build on.
 This brings us to our deep dive.
 Let's see how MCP actually works."

+You're absolutely right!
+Slide 8 is missing.
+Let me create it - it should bridge from the three approaches to actually introducing MCP as the solution.

+SLIDE 8: The Need for Standardization
+Visual suggestion:

+Left side: "Before MCP" - chaos diagram showing:

+Multiple LLMs (GPT, Claude, Llama icons)
+Multiple tools/services (DB, Files, APIs)
+Spaghetti of custom connections between them (messy lines)

+Right side: "With MCP" - clean diagram showing:

+Same LLMs
+MCP Protocol layer in the middle (clean horizontal bar) Same tools/services
+Clean, standardized connections through MCP

+Visual metaphor: Like the shift from proprietary phone chargers to USB-C

+Script (2 min):
+"So we've seen RAG works for retrieval, function calling enables actions, but we're stuck in a fragmentation nightmare.
+Let me illustrate the problem.
+Imagine you're building an AI coding assistant.
+You need to integrate with:

+Multiple file systems - local, cloud storage, git repositories Various databases - PostgreSQL, MongoDB, vector databases for code search Development tools - linters, formatters, test runners External APIs - documentation sites, package registries

+Now multiply this across different LLM providers.
+Your OpenAI integration looks different from your Anthropic integration, which differs from your local Llama setup.
+Every combination requires custom code.
+When a new model comes out?
+You rewrite integrations.
+When a tool updates its API?
+You patch every integration that uses it.
+Testing?
+Good luck - you're testing N models times M tools different connection patterns.
+This is exactly where web development was before HTTP standardized communication, or mobile before USB-C standardized charging.
+What we need is a protocol layer - a standard interface that sits between LLMs and tools.
+The LLM speaks MCP.
+The tools speak MCP.
+They don't need to know about each other's internals.
+This is what Anthropic proposed with the Model Context Protocol in late 2024, and it's rapidly gaining adoption.
+It's not the only approach - OpenAI has their GPT actions, LangChain has their tool abstractions - but MCP is notable for being:

+LLM-agnostic - works with any model
+Open standard - not locked to one vendor
+Comprehensive - handles both retrieval (resources) and actions (tools) Production-ready - already shipping in real applications

+Think of MCP as the standardization layer we've been missing.
+Instead of M times N integrations, you write M servers and N clients, and they all interoperate.
+Now let's see exactly how this works under the hood."

+Transition to Slide 9:
+This naturally flows into "What is MCP?" where we start the technical deep dive.

 SLIDE 9: What is MCP?
 Visual suggestion: